 For those seeking to get off the beaten path in Maine’s fabled north woods, this is the region to do it.

 Camping opportunities abound in Maine’s North Woods.
-Baxter State Park, home to Mt.
-Katahdin and dozens of remote, trout-filled lakes, offers cabins and primitive campsites.
+Wild Fox Cabins is centrally located to dozens of remote, fish-filled lakes, and offers modern cabins and primitive campsites.
 We also offer overnight primitive fishing camps on secluded islands within some of the local lakes we’ll be fishing.

 Current trips and packages:

-Cast from the raised decks of our bass boat, paddle in to remote coves by canoe or hike in to hidden bass waters.
-The rocky shoreline of Junior Lake provides for fast small mouth fishing action.
+Cast from the raised decks of our bass boat as we slip into hidden bass waters.
+The rocky shoreline of Junior Lake provides for fast small mouth bass fishing action.
 Many of the waters we fish for bass also hold large chain pickerel.
 These feisty, aggressive fish make for added fun and opportunity.
 The Lincoln Lakes also boast liberal large mouth bass populations and limits.
 2 anglers – $300 Per day

 Family Fun Fishing

 Sometimes it’s not about the type of fish you catch but the fishing itself.
 Our family fishing trips are designed with that mind.
 Enjoy a lazy day in the sun, catching whatever is biting, all the while strengthening family bonds and creating everlasting memories.
 Our favorite family fishing destination is Junior Lake in Lakeville, Maine.

 Take turns fishing, watching for wildlife and enjoying the sunshine on our 20 foot pontoon boat.
 All equipment you’ll need to fish is provided – including bait, tackle, life jackets and fishing rods.
 Your Registered Maine Fishing Guide will handle all the details and rigging so all you have to do is relax and fish – $350 per day up to four, $50 each additional up to six.